-We are also exploiting any opportunities for tapping potential within our operations for cost-management and efficiency-enhancement measures.
+We are also exploiting any opportunities for potential within our operations for cost-management and efficiency enhancement measures.
 These include plans for cost-efficient production and a further-optimized procurement process.
-Thus, Fresenius Medical Care launched a global efficiency program in 2014.
-This program is intended to increase the efficiency of the entire organization and enhance competitiveness and investment capacity.
-The program is expected to produce cost savings of US\$ 300 million per year by 2017.
+Thus, Fresenius Kabi initiated a program in 2015.
+This program is designed to increase production efficiency and streamline administrative structures.

-The outlook takes account of all events known at the time the annual financial statements were prepared that could influence our operating performance in 2015 and beyond.
+The outlook takes account of all events known at the time the annual financial statements were prepared that could influence our operating performance in 2016 and beyond.
 Significant risks are discussed in the Risk Report.
 As in the past, we will do our utmost to achieve and - if possible - exceed our targets.